 Chemistry and Biochemistry

 The Chemistry and Biochemistry programs offer all the tools that you need to succeed in a wide variety of career paths.
 You can become an industrial or research chemist/biochemist.
 You can discover a new class of materials or develop a new pharmaceutical product.
-Chemistry and Biochemistry graduates have seen success as medical doctors, dentists, pharmacists, physical therapists, nurses, physician assistants, teachers - even as lawyers.
+Chemistry and Biochemistry graduates are successful medical doctors, dentists, pharmacists, physical therapists, nurses, physician assistants, teachers - even lawyers.
 A degree in Chemistry and Biochemistry from Canisius College opens numerous opportunities and possibilities for your future.

 The Chemistry and Biochemistry programs are certified by the American Chemical Society.
-We offer five course tracks to suit individual needs and interests.
-One track is specifically designed to prepare students for medical, pharmaceutical or dental school.
-Each track can be completed with a business minor.
+We offer six course tracks to suit individual needs and interests.
+Our Chemistry Health Professions track is specifically designed to prepare students for medical, pharmaceutical or dental school.
+Tracks can be completed with a business minor.
+Starting Fall 2017, we will introduce a new track, Chemistry with Business.
+A side-by-side comparison of each track can be found here.
 All courses are taught by full-time faculty.
 Every chemistry and biochemistry major is individually advised by a member of the Chemistry and Biochemistry faculty.